IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 The Final Project is due Dec.
 4 and may be turned in late up to Dec.
 11.

+**Late assignment policy:** Assignments may be turned in up to one week late with a penalty of one letter grade.

 * **Assignment: Integers and Variables.
 Due Sep.
 7.**